 - Heat, polar melt, drought and sea level rise begin to surge around 2037.

-- The American southwest runs dry, prompting migrations.
+- The American southwest runs dry and hot, prompting migrations.

-- Floods in Boston, New York and the upper eastern seaboard of the U.S. by 2040 causing many to flee those areas.
+- Floods in Boston, New York and the upper eastern seaboard of the U.S. as early as 2040 causing many to migrate from those areas.

-- Around 2030 we begin to see unity in leadership based on everyone’s well being after a long period of divisiveness.
+- Around 2030 we begin to see unity in leadership based on everyone’s well being with more women in charge of government.

 - Presence of a non sectarian world spiritual leader especially felt in 2030-3.

 - In the mid to latter part of the century, the Great Lakes region becomes a sparkling jewel center of commerce and prosperity.